-- Competence: means the combination of knowledge, skills, abilities and attributes required for a person to be successful in a role. - Core scope of practice: means aspects of clinical practice that can be undertaken by all clinicians holding a particular qualification and having completed the education and training leading to that qualification. - Credentials: means the practical experience, qualifications, professional awards and statements of competency issued by an authorised and recognised body that attest to a practitioner's education, training and competence and relevant practical experience.
+- > Competence: means the combination of knowledge, skills, abilities and attributes required for a person to be successful in a role. - Core scope of practice: means aspects of clinical practice that can be undertaken by all clinicians holding a particular qualification and having completed the education and training leading to that qualification. - Credentials: means the practical experience, qualifications, professional awards and statements of competency issued by an authorised and recognised body that attest to a practitioner's education, training and competence and relevant practical experience. - Credentialing: means the formal process used to verify the qualifications, experience and other relevant professional attributes of health practitioners for the purpose of forming a view about their competence, performance and professional suitability to provide safe, high-quality health services within specific clinical environments. - Credentialing committee: means the formally constituted committee of clinicians and managers who collectively analyse and verify the information submitted by a health practitioner and determine the approved scope of clinical practice. - Defining the scope of clinical practice: means the process of determining the extent (scope) of an individual health practitioner's clinical practice within a particular organisation based on the individual's credentials, competence, performance and professional suitability.
+It includes determining the need of the organisation and its capability to support the health practitioner's scope of clinical practice. - Declared disaster: means that the Governor has declared an emergency to be a disaster as specified in the South Australia Emergency Management Act 2004. - Declared emergency: means an emergency that has been declared as an identified major incident, major emergency or disaster by the State Coordinator or Governor as specified in the South Australia Emergency Management Act 2004. - Endorsement: means the endorsement of registration which identifies registered nurses and midwives with additional qualifications and specific expertise who meet the requirements of the relevant registration standard.

-- Credentialing: means the formal process used to verify the qualifications, experience and other relevant professional attributes of health practitioners for the purpose of forming a view about their competence, performance and professional suitability to provide safe, high-quality health services within specific clinical environments. - Credentialing committee: means the formally constituted committee of clinicians and managers who collectively analyse and verify the information submitted by a health practitioner and determine the approved scope of clinical practice. - Defining the scope of clinical practice: means the process of determining the extent (scope) of an individual health practitioner's clinical practice within a particular organisation based on the individual's credentials, competence, performance and professional suitability.
-It includes determining the need of the organisation and its capability to support the health practitioner's scope of clinical practice. - Declared disaster: means that the Governor has declared an emergency to be a disaster as specified in the South Australia Emergency Management Act 2004. - Declared emergency: means an emergency that has been declared as an identified major incident, major emergency or disaster by the State Coordinator or Governor as specified in the South Australia Emergency Management Act 2004. - Endorsement: means the endorsement of registration which identifies registered nurses and midwives with additional qualifications and specific expertise who meet the requirements of the relevant registration standard. - Health care facility: means a facility within SA Health where a nurse practitioner, endorsed registered nurse or registered nurse with a specific scope of practice undertakes clinical practice including but not limited to a hospital, mental health facility or community health service. - Nurse practitioner: a registered nurse endorsed as a nurse practitioner by the Nursing and Midwifery Board of Australia.
+- Health care facility: means a facility or site where a nurse practitioner, endorsed registered nurse or registered nurse with a specific scope of practice undertakes clinical practice including but not limited to a hospital, mental health facility or community health service. - Nurse practitioner: a registered nurse endorsed as a nurse practitioner by the Nursing and Midwifery Board of Australia.
 The nurse practitioner practices at an advanced level, meets and complies with the Nursing and Midwifery Board of Australia, Nurse Practitioner Standards for Practice.
-The nurse practitioner has direct clinical contact and practices within their scope under the legislatively protected title 'nurse practitioner' under the National Law. - Specific scope of practice: means procedures or areas of practice which require specific credentialing and are within the practice of that specialty but fall outside of 'core scope of practice' for registered nurses.
+The nurse practitioner has direct clinical contact and practices within their scope under the legislatively protected title 'nurse practitioner' under the National Law. - Specific scope of practice: means procedures or areas of practice which require specific credentialing and are within the practice of that specialty but fall outside of 'core scope of practice' for registered nurses. - Statewide services: means Statewide Clinical Support Services, Prison Health, SA Dental Service, BreastScreen SA and any other state-wide services that fall under the governance of the Local Health Networks.